Goodness-of-fit test for count distributions with finite second moment: Simulation study

 \subsection{Empirical significance level}

 First of all, we focus on empirically evaluating the actual significance level of the test.
-To this purpose, fixed the nominal level $\alpha=0.05$, $5000$ samples of size $ n=30,50$ are independently generated from shifted Borel, Geometric, one-parameter and two-parameter Bell distributions and the empirical significance level is computed as the proportion of rejections of the null hypothesis both for $Z_n$ and the chi-squared statistic $Q_n$.
+To this purpose, fixed the nominal level $\alpha=0.05$, $5000$ samples of size $ n=30,50$ are independently generated from the shifted Borel, Geometric and Bell distributions and the empirical significance level is computed as the proportion of rejections of the null hypothesis both for $Z_n$ and the chi-squared statistic $Q_n$.
 In particular, Figure~\ref{fig:figure1} and Figure~\ref{fig:figure2} display the empirical significance level for the shifted Borel and the Geometric distribution, respectively, for values of $\mu$ varying from $0.5$ to $15$ by $1$.
-Figure~\ref{fig:figure3} and Figure~\ref{fig:figure4} show the empirical significance level for the one-parameter and two-parameter Bell distribution, respectively.
-For the Bell distributions, $P(X=0)$ is reported in the abscissa as the two-parameter distribution depends also on $\mu_2$.
-In particular, for the first distribution the parameter is chosen to have $P(X=0)$ varying from $0.05$ to $0.95$ by $0.07$, while for the second one both parameters are chosen to vary from $0.3$ to $1.3$ by $0.2$ and all the resulting pairs of values are considered.
+Figure~\ref{fig:figure3} show the empirical significance level for the Bell distribution for probability of zero varying from $0.05$ to $0.89$ by $0.07$.

-In Figure \ref{fig:figure1} the proposed test shows an empirical significance level almost equal to the nominal one for any $\mu$ already for the smaller sample size.
+As to the shifted Borel (Figure \ref{fig:figure1}), the proposed test shows an empirical significance level almost equal to the nominal one for any $\mu$ already for the smaller sample size.
 On the other hand, the chi-squared test does not have a satisfactory behaviour even for the larger sample size, especially for large values of $\mu$, probably owing to the slow rate of convergence of $Q_n$.
-In Figure \ref{fig:figure2}, for $n=30$, $Z_n$ shows conservativeness for larger $\mu$ values while the empirical level of $Q_n$ is greater than the nominal one and increases as $\mu$ increases.
+Considering the Geometric distribution (Figure \ref{fig:figure2}), for $n=30$, $Z_n$ shows conservativeness for larger $\mu$ values while the empirical level of $Q_n$ is greater than the nominal one and increases as $\mu$ increases.
 On the other hand, for $n=50$ the empirical level reached by $Z_n$ is almost indistinguishable from the nominal one and, even if the performance of $Q_n$ greatly improves, it is not completely satisfactory especially for the larger values of $\mu$.
-It is worth noting that under Geometric distribution $Z_n$ has a very simple expression leading to a straightforward implementation of the test.
+It is worth noting that under the Geometric distribution $Z_n$ has a very simple expression leading to a straightforward implementation of the test.